Explore the places in Kitchener, Waterloo and Cambridge that have shaped local hip-hop culture.

 Join the team

 Do you want to help guide this project?
-I'm looking for a team of collaborators who can work together to secure funding, build out the creative vision for Tri-City Hip-Hop, curate stories about local hip-hop, and use this platform to authentically represent hip-hop culture in our region.
+We're looking for a team of collaborators who can work together to secure funding, build out the creative vision for Tri-City Hip-Hop, curate stories about local hip-hop, and use this platform to authentically represent hip-hop culture in our region.
 I want Tri-City Hip-Hop to become owned and managed by artists, and to transcend any one person.

 Send me a message at firstname.lastname@example.org if you're interested.